Internet-of-People/iop-message-protocol/TESTS.md

 ###### Step 1:

 The test creates a TCP connection to the clNonCustomer port and does not initiate TLS handshake.
 Then it waits 180 seconds.
+Then it attempts to initiate the TLS handshake.

 ##### Acceptance Criteria

 ###### Step 1:

-Node disconnects the test before the wait finishes.
+Node disconnects the test before it attempts to initiate the TLS handshake and the test will then be unable to complete it.